Spablob/mothora-chainlinkspring/README.md

 - Stake, Unstake, Reward calculation, and Claiming rewards
 - Allows going on a quest, which rewards users with NFTs that increase token rewards

+2) **Chainlink Implementation** The game requires access to true randomness to effectively work.
+The contracts are requesting random numbers from Chainlink.

-2) **Unreal Engine environment** - Built the 3D world where the player makes its in-game actions
+3) **Unreal Engine environment** - Built the 3D world where the player makes its in-game actions

-3) **Unreal Engine multiplayer** - Allows for multiple characters on the same server in real-time
+4) **Unreal Engine multiplayer** - Allows for multiple characters on the same server in real-time

-4) **Unreal Engine <-> Web 3 Integration** - Built the connection between the Smart contracts and the Unreal Engine Environment that allows the player to trigger blockchain transactions from within the game window
+5) **Unreal Engine <-> Web 3 Integration** - Built the connection between the Smart contracts and the Unreal Engine Environment that allows the player to trigger blockchain transactions from within the game window

 ## What's next for Mothora